Flo0807/hsfl-master-ai-cloud-engineering/k8s/README.md

 postgres-password   Opaque   1      0m1s
 ```

+<a id="metrics-server"></a>

+### Metrics Server
+The subfolder `metrics-server` contains the metrics-server deployment.
+This is required to get the CPU and RAM usage of the pods.
+This folder contains a modified version of the metrics-server deployment from the official [metrics-server repository](https://github.com/kubernetes-sigs/metrics-server?tab=readme-ov-file#kubernetes-metrics-server) with the `--kubelet-insecure-tls` flag being set.
+If you are using a different metrics-server deployment, make sure to exclude the `metrics-server` folder from the deployment.

 ## Deploy on Minikube

 Make sure [Minikube](https://minikube.sigs.k8s.io/docs/start/) is properly installed and all secrets are created.